intelematics/terraform-aws-lambda/README.md

 | function\_qualified\_arn | The qualified ARN of the Lambda function |
 | role\_arn | The ARN of the IAM role created for the Lambda function |
 | role\_name | The name of the IAM role created for the Lambda function |

+## Gotchas

+### Docker on Windows + WSLv1
+WSLv2 due to be released can run Docker natively hence shouldn't suffer from many of the problems under v1.

+Can be tricky.
+Main problem is file access, since (with WSLv1) Docker Daemon running on Windows host, not within WSL.
+It should work if this module [code is under /c/Users/](https://github.com/docker/for-win/issues/2151), and the [volume is shared to Docker Daemon](https://token2shell.com/howto/docker/sharing-windows-folders-with-containers/)

+### Failure leaves partial configuration

+Sometimes lambda deployment (e.g. docker or python steps) will fail, leaving partially-configured resources e.g. the cloudwatch log group for the lambda gets created, but not put into the state file.
+If this happens, the terraform import can get confusing.
+If the top-level TF contains a module which deploys the lambda, which in turn uses this module, tf import will have to look like so:

+`terraform import module.github_read_all_team_update_lambda.module.github_read_all_team_update.aws_cloudwatch_log_group.lambda '/aws/lambda/azuread_roles_sync'`

+`terraform import module.ecr_scan_notify.module.ecr_scan_notify_lambda.aws_cloudwatch_log_group.lambda '/aws/lambda/ecr_scan_notify'``